 Jason Bond Picks Complaints – Why Are Subscribers Complaining?

-But even with these impressive numbers and loyal followers, there are still some outsiders who decide that Jason Bond Picks is a scam without even experiencing any of the programs first-hand, or members who have actually joined one of them never to have found success.
-You’re probably wondering how this could be the case if so many clients are pleased, so let’s dive into the most popular complaint I’ve heard about Jason Bond Picks over the years.
+But even with these impressive numbers and loyal followers, there are still some outsiders who decide that Jason Bond Picks is a scam without even experiencing any of the programs first-hand.
+There are also many former members who failed to find any personal success with his services.
+You’re probably wondering why there is such a mix between loyal and displeased members, so let’s dive into the most popular complaint I’ve heard about Jason Bond Picks over the years.

-#1 – Jason Bond Pumps Stocks Through Alerts, Leaving His Followers in The Dust.
+#1 Complaint: Jason Bond Pumps Stocks Through Alerts, Leaving His Followers in The Dust.

-The Primary Objective of JBP is Education, Learning Concepts and Applying Them on Your Own:
+Your Primary Objective Should Be Education – Learning Concepts and Applying Them on Your Own:

-As previously stated, Jason’s goal is to share his exact buys and sells for transparency into exactly what moves he’s making and how he’s applying the concepts taught in his video lessons – not for you to ignorantly copy.
-He does have the option to send alerts without having a financial stake in the stock himself (and thus not benefiting from any sort of “pump” that ensues), but then he’d run into yet another argument with his detractors – “Why doesn’t JB have any skin in the game?
-Is he not confident in his strategy?”.
-You see, it’s truly hard for Jason Bond to win with his doubters no matter what road he takes or how honest he is.
-The fact is – it’s an industry full of skeptics.
+As previously stated, Jason shares his exact buys and sells for transparency into exactly what moves he’s making and how he’s applying the concepts he teaches, but they shouldn’t be used for you to ignorantly copy.
+He does have the option to send alerts without having a stake in the stock himself (and thus not benefiting from any sort of “pump” that ensues), but then he’d run into yet another argument with detractors – “Why doesn’t JB have any skin in the game?
+Is he not confident in his strategies?”.
+As you can see, it’s hard to win with his doubters no matter what road he takes or how honest he is.
+The fact is – the stock trading industry is full of scams and skeptics.

-Conclusion – Jason Bond Picks is Not a Scam, But is Not For Blindly Mirroring Either:
+Conclusion – Don’t Use Jason Bond Picks For Blindly Mirroring Alerts:

 So many individuals look to the stock market for an easy way to make money – a shortcut or get-rich-quick strategy.
 Almost every single time, this approach will actually result in a loss of money.
-If that’s the way you’re thinking when it comes to making money on Wall Street, you need to change your mindset and focus on education.
-Learning Jason Bond’s market-tested strategies and then applying them on your own can work, not attempting to copy his buys and sells every time you receive an alert without knowing anything about how stocks even behave.
+If that’s the way you’re thinking when it comes to making money in the market, you need to change your mindset and focus on education.
+Learning Jason Bond’s strategies and then applying them on your own can work, not attempting to copy his buys and sells every time you receive an alert without knowing anything about how stocks even behave.
 The latter is a recipe for disaster.

 In the end, it’s not so much about the service/newsletter itself, it’s more about how the subscriber utilizes it.
 You can watch the video lessons and webinars, review the watch lists on a daily basis, interact in the chat room with hundreds of other traders, use the alerts to gain insight into what Jason is thinking in various situations, and ultimately educate yourself to a point where you’ve become an independent, profitable, and consistent trader.
 Or you can simply be a blind, uneducated follower, quick to blame the program for your failures in the market without putting the necessary effort in to achieve consistent success.

-Fact: Simply joining Jason Bond Picks (or any stock trading newsletter/educational service) won’t guarantee success – it’s up to you to take advantage of all the educational materials provided, soak it in, and become a knowledgable, independent trader.
+Fact: Simply joining Jason Bond Picks (or any stock trading newsletter/educational service) won’t guarantee success – it’s up to you to take advantage of all the educational materials provided, soak them in, and become a knowledgable, capable trader.